Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations

 \item[\rm (ii)] Let $(\rho^\eps,u^\eps)$ for $\eps\in(0,\eps_0)$ is an entropy solution of \eqref{eq:relativistic-Euler}, determined by {\rm (i)} above, with light speed $c=\frac{1}{\sqrt{\eps}}$ and initial data $(\rho^\eps_0,u_0^\eps)\in (L^\infty(\mathbb{R}))^2$ with $\rho_0^\eps\geq 0$ satisfying \eqref{ID-2} such that $(\rho_0^\eps, u_0^\eps)\to (\rho_0,u_0)$ a.e. as $\eps\to0$.
 Then, up to a subsequence, $(\rho^\eps,u^\eps)\rightarrow(\rho,u)$ a.e. and in $L^r_{\loc}(\mathbb{R}^2_+)$ for all $r\in[1,\infty)$ as $\eps\to 0$, where $(\rho,u)$ is an entropy solution of the classical Euler equations \eqref{eq:classical-Euler} with initial data $(\rho_0,u_0)$ satisfying

 for some constants $M$ and $\rho_M$. \end{enumerate} \end{thm}

 Before we describe our approach for the proofs of these results, we recall the situation for the classical Euler equations \eqref{eq:classical-Euler}.
-DiPerna \cite{DiPerna2} first showed the existence of entropy solutions of \eqref{eq:classical-Euler} for the case of a gamma-law gas with $\ga=1+\frac{2}{N}$, $N$ odd and $N\geq 5$, by developing the method of compensated compactness of Murat-Tartar \cite{Murat1,Tartar}.
-The general case $\ga\in(1,\frac{5}{3}]$ for polytropic gases was first solved in Chen \cite{Chen1} and Ding-Chen-Luo \cite{DingChenLuo} by developing new techniques for entropy analysis which involve fractional derivatives and the Hilbert transform, combined with the compensated compactness argument.
-The case $\ga\geq 3$ was subsequently solved by Lions-Perthame-Tadmor \cite{LionsPerthameTadmor} through the introduction of the kinetic formulation, before Lions-Perthame-Souganidis \cite{LionsPerthameSouganidis} solved the problem for the remaining interval $\ga\in(\frac{5}{3},3)$, simplifying the proof for all $\ga\in(1,3)$.
-Chen-LeFloch \cite{ChenLeFloch, ChenLeFloch2} considered the case of a more general pressure law, under the assumptions of strict hyperbolicity and genuine nonlinearity away from the vacuum and an approximate gamma-law form close to the vacuum; see \cite{ChenLeFloch,ChenLeFloch2}, as well as \eqref{ass:pressure}, for the precise assumptions on the pressure law.
+DiPerna \cite{DiPerna2} first showed the existence of entropy solutions of \eqref{eq:classical-Euler} for the case of a gamma-law gas with $\ga=1+\frac{2}{N}$, $N$ odd and $N\geq 5$, by developing the method of compensated compactness of Murat--Tartar \cite{Murat1,Tartar}.
+The general case $\ga\in(1,\frac{5}{3}]$ for polytropic gases was first solved in Chen \cite{Chen1} and Ding--Chen--Luo \cite{DingChenLuo} by developing new techniques for entropy analysis which involve fractional derivatives and the Hilbert transform, combined with the compensated compactness argument.
+The case $\ga\geq 3$ was subsequently solved by Lions--Perthame--Tadmor \cite{LionsPerthameTadmor} through the introduction of the kinetic formulation, before Lions--Perthame--Souganidis \cite{LionsPerthameSouganidis} solved the problem for the remaining interval $\ga\in(\frac{5}{3},3)$, simplifying the proof for all $\ga\in(1,3)$.
+Chen--LeFloch \cite{ChenLeFloch, ChenLeFloch2} solved the case of a more general pressure law, under the assumptions of strict hyperbolicity and genuine nonlinearity away from the vacuum and an approximate gamma-law form close to the vacuum; see \cite{ChenLeFloch,ChenLeFloch2}, as well as \eqref{ass:pressure}, for the precise assumptions on the pressure law.